-For the online parts of the scheme a library of the images and videos analysed by participants is available.
+For the online parts of the schemes a library of the images and videos analysed by participants is available (this function is unavailable during an open distribution).

 Reporting of results - All full participants are expected to return results promptly within the specified reporting period.
 Those under the remit of the NQAAP are expected to return 100% of results within the relevant cumulative performance scoring period.
 Where a laboratory is unable to return a set of results, an explanation must be provided.